alexpisquared/AAV.ScrSvr/Src/AlexPi.Scr/MSGraphSlideshow/README.md

 which I seems renamed to MsgSlideshowUsrCtrl seems to be a WORKING Option 2 from:
 Tutorial: Sign in users and call Microsoft Graph in Windows Presentation Foundation (WPF) desktop app <https://learn.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-windows-desktop>
-#Running this app pops a dialog asking for permission to access OneDrive files…
+#Running this app pops a dialog asking for permission to access OneDrive filesï¿½
-…after which ScrSvr seems to work!!!!!!!!
+ï¿½after which ScrSvr seems to work!!!!!!!!
-Yes, it does … BUT on my account ONLY!
+Yes, it does ï¿½ BUT on my account ONLY!
 Mei's still complains about the redirect_url.
 Another thing to try:
 	- sing in to Azure as Mei from my account